michaelyuancb/motiontrans/README.md

 ```
 and follow the instruction in your terminal to control the robot execution.
 We note that the parameters and tricks for action-chunk-based inference affect the performance a lot.
 Please refer to the comments in `scripts/dp_infer.sh` for parameter details.
 You should especially pay attention to `robot_action_horizon`, `robot_steps_per_inference`, `gripper_action_horizon`, and `gripper_steps_per_inference`, which should be set carefully to get a balance between inference horizon and action jittering (mode discussion and potential improvement could refer to blog of [Real-Time Action Chunking](https://www.physicalintelligence.company/research/real_time_chunking)).
 Current parameter is optimized for our setup, and you may need to tune it for your own setup.

-To deploy trained **Pi0-VLA** on the robot, first start the policy client (refer to [MotionTrans-Pi0-VLA](https://github.com/michaelyuancb/motiontrans-pi0)), and then run:
+To deploy trained **Pi0-VLA** on the robot, first start the policy server (refer to [MotionTrans-Pi0-VLA](https://github.com/michaelyuancb/motiontrans-pi0)), and then run:
 ```
 bash scripts/pi0_infer.sh
 ```
 and follow the instruction in your terminal to control the robot execution.
-The scripts above start a server to communicate with the policy client, and then control the robot execution.
+The scripts above start a client to communicate with the policy server, and then control the robot execution.
 More details could refer to [official Pi0-VLA repository](https://github.com/Physical-Intelligence/openpi).

 ## Acknowledgment

-This repository is based on the code from [Data-Scaling-Laws](https://github.com/Fanqi-Lin/Data-Scaling-Laws), [UMI](https://github.com/real-stanford/universal_manipulation_interface), [Open-Television](https://github.com/OpenTeleVision/TeleVision), [ARCap](https://github.com/Ericcsr/ARCap), [OpenPi](https://github.com/Physical-Intelligence/openpi), [Viser](https://github.com/nerfstudio-project/viser), [RoboEngine](https://github.com/michaelyuancb/roboengine), [EgoHOI](https://github.com/michaelyuancb/ego_hoi_model), [DROID](https://github.com/droid-dataset/droid) and [Pinocchio](https://github.com/stack-of-tasks/pinocchio).
+This repository is based on the code from [Data-Scaling-Laws](https://github.com/Fanqi-Lin/Data-Scaling-Laws), [UMI](https://github.com/real-stanford/universal_manipulation_interface), [Open-Television](https://github.com/OpenTeleVision/TeleVision), [ARCap](https://github.com/Ericcsr/ARCap), [OpenPi](https://github.com/Physical-Intelligence/openpi), [Viser](https://github.com/nerfstudio-project/viser), [RoboEngine](https://github.com/michaelyuancb/roboengine), [OneTwoVLA](hhttps://github.com/Fanqi-Lin/OneTwoVLA), [EgoHOI](https://github.com/michaelyuancb/ego_hoi_model), [DROID](https://github.com/droid-dataset/droid) and [Pinocchio](https://github.com/stack-of-tasks/pinocchio).
 We sincerely appreciate their contribution to the open-source community, which have significantly supported this project.
 We also sincerely thank our AI-collaborators [ChatGPT](https://openai.com/chatgpt), [Kimi](https://www.kimi.com/) and [Github Copilot](https://github.com/features/copilot) !!

 ## Citation